per1234/ino-troubleshooting/uploading.md

 If the loopback test failed, the USB to TTL serial adapter is damaged and it's unlikely to be worth repairing your board.

-If the loopback test passed, or if you skipped the loopback test.
-Try doing a Burn Bootloader (see <a href="burn-bootloader.html#burn-bootloader" target="_blank">"How do I burn the bootloader?"</a>).
+If the loopback test passed, or if you skipped the loopback test, try doing a Burn Bootloader (see <a href="burn-bootloader.html#burn-bootloader" target="_blank">"How do I burn the bootloader?"</a>).

 If you have problems while burning the bootloader, see the ["Burn Bootloader" troubleshooting page](burn-bootloader.md).